In 1980, Detroit presented Saddam Hussein with a key to the city.

-It's Thursday, it's late, it's time for everyone's most beloved musical quiz game: GUESS THE THEME!
-All the clips below have something in common.
-Do you know what it is?
+It's Thursday, it's late, it's time once again for everyone's favorite game: GUESS THE THEME!
+All the following TV shows have something in common.